masagrator/UnityFuncDumper/README.md

-# UE4cfgdumper
+# UnityFuncDumper
-Tool that finds automatically RAM offsets for graphics settings in Unreal Engine 4 games
+Tool that finds automatically RAM offsets for proper Unity functions instead of helpers.

 Run any game, wait for it to show main menu, then run this app.